-The 2013 Entegris compensation program for senior executives, including the named executive officers listed in the Summary Compensation Table below, consisted of a number of elements which are summarized in the following table:
+The 2015 Entegris compensation program for senior executives, including the named executive officers listed in the Summary Compensation Table below, consisted of a number of elements which are summarized in the following table:

-Compensation Element Description and Purpose of the Compensation Element Fiscal 2013 Commentary Base Salary Rewards core competence in the executive role relative to required skills, experience and contributions to the Company with fixed compensation targeted at the median level, based on competitive market practice.
+Compensation Element Description and Purpose of the Compensation Element Fiscal 2015 Commentary Base Salary Rewards core competence in the executive role relative to required skills, experience and contributions to the Company with fixed compensation generally targeted at the median level, based on competitive market practice.
 Please see the discussion at "Base Salary" below.
-The Company awarded a merit increase to the base salary of certain of the named executive officers during fiscal 2013 (ranging from 0% to 5%) to bring their base salaries in general alignment with the median level.
-Short-Term Incentive Compensation (EIP) Rewards achievement of Company financial performance criteria to: • Provide focus on meeting annual performance goals that will lead to our long-term success; and • Incentivize achievement of preestablished financial performance metrics.
-In 2013 EIP awards were again based on the Company's EBITA performance (weighted at 75%) and on the achievement of specified 2013 key business objectives (weighted at 25%).
-During 2013 the Company's performance exceeded the target level for the EBITA metric and met some of the key business objectives qualifying for a combined dollar weighted average award at 97.3% of target.
-This compared with the 2012 award level of 103% of target.
-Long-Term Incentive Compensation The Company awards time vested stock options and restricted stock units to its executive officers.
-Both types of award vest ratably over 4 years and represent a significant portion of an executive officer's total compensation.
-When combined with the EIP compensation element, approximately 75% of the CEO's compensation and over 60% of the compensation of the other named executive officers is "at risk", being dependent on the Company's performance.
-The purposes for long term incentive awards are to: • Promote Executive ownership of our stock; • Promote retention of executives in a normally competitive labor market over the longer term; • Encourage management focus on critical performance metrics creating value for stockholders.
-Long-term incentive awards in fiscal 2013 were consistent with the practice followed in both 2012 and 2011.
+The Company awarded an increase to the base salary of the named executive officers during fiscal 2015 to reflect increased scope of responsibilities assumed by the executives in question in connection with the acquisition of ATMI, Inc. during 2014.
+These increases were designed to bring their base salaries into general alignment with the median level for the analogous position at companies in the revised "peer group" described above.
+Short-Term Incentive Compensation (EIP) Rewards achievement of Company financial performance criteria to: Incentivize the achievement of annual financial performance metrics that will drive our long-term success; and Incentivize achievement of pre- In 2015 EIP awards were again based on the Company's EBITA performance (weighted at 75%) and on the achievement of specified 2015 key business objectives (weighted at 25%).
+During 2015 the Company's performance established business objectives.

+were again based on TA performance nd on the cified 2015 key (weighted at 25%).
+During 2015 the Company's performance exceeded the target level for the EBITA metric and met some of the key business objectives qualifying for a combined dollar weighted average award at 83.7% of target.
+This compared with the combined blended 2014 award level of 101.2% of target.

+Long-Term Incentive Compensation

+The Company awards time vested stock options and restricted stock units to its executive officers.
+Both types of award vest ratably over 4 years.
+In addition, commencing in 2015 the Company split the normal stock option award into two portions, one of stock options and one of performance shares that provide the opportunity to earn shares of the Company based on the Company's total shareholder return as compared with the total shareholder return achieved by the companies that comprise the Philadelphia Semiconductor Index over a three-year period following the date of award.
+As a result, a significant portion of an executive officer's target total direct compensation is dependent on the Company's performance.
+When combined with the EIP compensation element, approximately 56% of the CEO's compensation and approximately 50% of the compensation of the other named executive officers is "at risk", being dependent on the Company's performance.
+The purposes for long-term incentive awards are to:

+- Promote Executive ownership of our stock; - Promote retention of executives in a normally competitive labor market over the longer term; - Encourage management focus on critical performance metrics creating value for stockholders; and - Align the program with peer group and market practices, where appropriate.